gaelfoppolo/gaelfoppolo.com/_posts/2018-09-26-representing-decimal-numbers-exactly.md

 |  23  |  $\frac{29802463602463553}{5960511549128476}$  | ~4.9999842055202727079241797881426658531 |
 |  24  | $\frac{149012035582781284}{29802463602463553}$ | ~4.9999905232822276594072074700221895687 |

+{% include
+    image.html
+    src="muller-recurrence-fraction-integer.png"
-{% asset muller-recurrence-fraction-integer.png alt="Muller's Recurrence, using fractions of Int" %}
+    alt="Muller's Recurrence, using fractions of Int"
+    caption="Muller's Recurrence, using fractions of Int"
+%}

 Great!
 Looks like we're on the right path!
 But what happens for $x_{25}$ and so on?